 Not everybody is scared of the dentist’s drill: Some banks love dentists!

-Did you know that dentists may be eligible for special discounts on their home loan that aren’t available to the general population?
+Did you know that dentists and other dental practitioners may be eligible for special discounts on their home loan that aren’t available to the general population?

 The amazing deals banks offer to dentists!

 - Larger interest rate discounts on their professional packages.